 Prepare for a vast departure from the last few course reviews I’ve posted.
 After some disappointing rounds up in LA County in recent weeks, I found redemption Sunday at Goose Creek Golf Club in Mira Loma (just west of Riverside along the I-15 corridor).

 I went out there yesterday for the first LA Golf Group event of the year.
 It’s a fun group of golfers who enjoy some casual competition throughout the year.
-If you’re interested in joining, check us out here.
-It’s not too late to be a part of the 2013 season.

-This was not my first time playing at Goose Creek, but my first time there was probably about 10 years ago so it is a distant memory.
+This was not my first time playing at Goose Creek, but my first time there was probably about 10 years ago and it is a distant memory.
 I know I really liked the course back then.
 It always gets such positive reviews on Greenskeeper.org and the conditioning there is legendary, so I’ve been looking forward to an excuse to get back out there.
 The normal prices there are a bit more than I typically like to pay, so the $54 twilight group rate we were able to get was just the spark I needed.

 The rain was a threat all weekend, but it stayed away from Goose Creek today.
 We did get some cloudy skies and ample wind, but all in all it was a better-than-expected day in terms of the weather.